toolness/weblitmapper/README.md

   to https://makeapi.webmaker.org.
 Use `:memory:` to use an in-memory store for debugging/offline development.

+* `WEBMAKER_URL` is the URL for the user-facing Webmaker site.
+It will be used for display purposes only, as a means to direct users to create an account there if necessary.
+Defaults to https://webmaker.org.

 * `COOKIE_SECRET` is the secret used to encrypt and sign cookies, to prevent tampering.